 "Physicians need to be aware that children with ASD have more GI complaints, and screen them at appointments," McElhanon continues.
 "They should be asking the families for information about the nature of the stool as well as behaviors such as increased irritability that occur before the child uses the toilet.
 Open-ended questions such as, 'Do you have concerns that your child's stomach hurts?' are also helpful."

 By documenting their child's complaints, diet, bowel movements, and behaviors on an ongoing basis, parents may uncover a pattern that can help the pediatrician, gastroenterologist, or nutritionist pinpoint a potential problem.

 McElhanon also urges caregivers to visit www.healthychildren.org to learn more about constipation, diarrhea, abdominal pain, and any pediatric concern they have for their children both with and without ASD.

 The study, "Gastrointestinal Symptoms in Autism Spectrum Disorder: A Meta-analysis," appears in the April 28, 2014, online edition of the journal Pediatrics.

-Explore further: Gluten-free, casein-free diet may help some children with autism
+Explore further: GI problems common in children with autism

 "Gastrointestinal Symptoms in Autism Spectrum Disorder: A Meta-analysis."
 Barbara O. McElhanon, Courtney McCracken, Saul Karpen, and William G. Sharp.
 Pediatrics peds.2013-3995; published ahead of print April 28, 2014, DOI: 10.1542/peds.2013-3995